We welcome any questions and comments regarding this site’s accessibility policy.

 Pages on this site will include 4 different areas:

 - A side bar that includes the main site navigation

 - A main content area,

 When CSS (Cascading Styles Sheet) are not applied to a document (or when using a screen reader), these four areas should be rendered in the above order.

 Pre-defined access (shortcut) keys often clash with keys set aside for use with other software – including software that allows users with particular needs to browse the Web.
 This site does not define access keys so that any potential clashes with other software are avoided.

 - Unless they are purely decorative items, all images used on this site will have suitable text alternatives.

 - Content should be usable/accessible with images ‘off’ (disabled).

-- The first link in every page should be “Skip to content”.
+- The first link in every page will be “Skip to content”.
 This can be used to jump directly to the page’s primary content — avoiding all navigation links within the site’s main menu.

-- No link should open in a new window or tab.
+- No link will open in a new window or tab.